andbloch/i18nnn/readme.md

             delimiter: ';',
             escape: '"'
         },
-        cookieLocaleKey: 'locale' // default cookie key for locale, the locale middleware will use this to determine the locale
+        // default cookie key for locale
+        // the locale middleware (express) will use this field to store the determined the locale
+        cookieLocaleKey: 'locale'
     });